Gun empty Y-Saints

 - The right WR’s streak (B).

-- The right slot receiver’s deep out (Y).
+Against zone:- The right slot receiver’s deep out (Y).
 Unless there’s a buzz zone on that side, he should be open.
 Pass lead up.

 - The TE’s flat (A).
 If the CB backs off on the deep out (Cover 2 sink, stupid flat coverage from him), your TE should be open underneath for a quick pass.